 The IPO price valued Kayak at $1 billion, or 4.1 times sales of $245 million in the 12 months through March 31, Bloomberg data show.
 That’s 43 percent higher than the median multiple of 2.9 times for peers such as Expedia Inc., TripAdvisor Inc. and Travelzoo Inc., the data show.

 The travel-site operator had delayed its IPO after Facebook fell as much as 32 percent in the month following its public debt, people familiar with the matter said in May.
-The U.S. market stalled for more than a month after Facebook’s (FB) offering, the biggest in history for a technology or Internet company.
+The U.S. market stalled for more than a month after Facebook’s (FB:US) offering, the biggest in history for a technology or Internet company.

 Morgan Stanley led the offering for Kayak, as well as those for Palo Alto, ServiceNow and Facebook.
 The New York-based bank came under fire after Facebook’s debut as the stock languished, with some shareholders filing lawsuits claiming the company and its underwriters overpriced the IPO.